Sign Up for a Free Account

 Key points

-• Visually induced seizures (television, video games, nightclubs) are the commonest types of reflex seizures.
+• Visually induced seizures are the most common types of reflex seizures.

-• Although uncommon, reflex seizures elicited by reading, thinking, music, eating, hot water, emotions or movement are of particular interest.
+• Reflex seizures elicited by reading, thinking, music, eating, hot water, emotions, or movement are less common.

 • Clinically, reflex seizures are focal or generalized (absences, myoclonic jerks, generalized tonic-clonic seizures).